davidtreth/taklow-kernewek/README.txt

 inflektyaGUI.py: A Tkinter GUI frontend for inflektya.py

 termynGUI.py: A Tkinter GUI frontend for termyn.py, allowing display of the date, and time either approximate to quarter hours, or to the minute, or a greeting appropriate to the time of day.

-espeaktexttospeech/kows_kernewek_GUI.py: A Tkinter GUI for Cornish text to speech.

 corpus_wordfreqGUI.py: A Tkinter GUI to output the frequencies of the most common words in the corpus texts, draw a cumulative frequency plot of lengths of words in the texts, or draw a grouped bar chart of frequencies of particular words.
 In the last case, it is neccesary to add words to the samples list using the entry box and buttons in the middle panel (or accept the default sample list).